Kodiak brown bear lodge:

 • Private, remote access: Exclusive use of the lodge and surrounding habitats — no other photographers or tour groups will be present outside our Focus Photo Tours group.

-• Expert-led photographic instruction: Dee Webb provides hands-on guidance tailored to all skill levels.
+• Expert-led photographic instruction: Traci Sepkovic provides hands-on guidance tailored to all skill levels.

 • Up-close but safe viewing: Well-established,, groomed trails and minimally intrusive vantage points, providing unobstructed bear photography while maintaining safe distances and animal welfare standards.